-The Clevedon Valley Music Foundation Trust Scholarships’ Festival 2022
+The Clevedon Valley Music Foundation Trust Scholarships’ Festival 2023

 Junior 8-12yrs; Intermediate 13 – 17yrs; Senior 18 and over.

-Internationally-acclaimed pianist, vocal coach, and music director
+Internationally-acclaimed university lecturer, Conductor, Baroque specialist and music director

-Lindy Tennent-Brown will adjudicate all sections.
+Dr Rachael Griffiths-Hughes will adjudicate all sections.
 Please refer to her Biography.

 Click here to enter